 - The Research Design Service London assists researchers in applying for grants likely to be eligible for NIHR portfolio adoption.

 All grants need to be authorised by the Trust.
-When you start writing your protocol, contact the Research Office.
+When you start writing your protocol, please contact the Research Office.